laracasts/blog/build-a-simple-online-store-using-laravel-folio-livewire-v3-and-volt.md

 ## Conclusion

-We saw how to orchestrate these three marvelous packages together and build something incredibly nice to use.
+We've explored how to integrate these three powerful packages to create a user-friendly online store.
 You now have the basic knowledge needed to craft modern SPA-like web applications quickly, even without being proficient in JavaScript.

 [Access the code of this tutorial on GitHub.](https://github.com/benjamincrozat/dummy-store)